-Dr. Hamilton is a fellowship trained corneal specialist at Eye Consultants of Atlanta, Inc., the largest, private, multi-specialty ophthalmology practice in Atlanta, GA.
+Dr. Hamilton is a fellowship trained corneal specialist at Eye Consultants of Atlanta, the largest, private, multi-specialty ophthalmology practice in Atlanta, GA.
 He specializes in refractive surgery as well as cataract surgery with multifocal IOL technology, LASIK, corneal transplantation, and anterior segment reconstructive procedures.

-Considered one of the top young eye surgeons in Atlanta, Dr. Hamilton has been selected by his peers to be included in "Best Doctors in America" for each of the last six years, an honor which includes only 5% of all doctors in the United States.
+Considered one of the top eye surgeons in Atlanta, Dr. Hamilton has been selected by his peers to be included in "Best Doctors in America" for each of the last 13 years, an honor which includes only 5% of all doctors in the United States.
 He has seen patients in Atlanta, Marietta, Athens, Carrollton, Rome, and Macon as a consulting corneal specialist with other ophthalmology practices throughout the state.
 Distinguished by his personable manner, Dr. Hamilton has a dedicated patient following throughout Georgia and in surrounding states.